john-h-kastner/liquid-structures/README.md

   @-}
 ```

-The refinement types for `empty` and `insert` encode these operations in terms
-of functions understood by LiquidHaskell's SMT solver.
-At the moment, the type
-of member is not refined.
-I want the type to ensure that member returns true
+I want to ensure that member returns true if and only if the element is in the
-if and only if the element is in the set but, I have not been able to make a
+set but, I have not been able to make a
 set implementation check using such a refinement type.

 ```haskell